Last Updated on

 One of the best things about Elementor is the fact that you can create WordPress single post templates visually, using the Elementor builder.
 If you’re not sure what a single post template is, it’s the template that is used to structure and style your blog posts.

-All of the blog posts on a WordPress website typically use one single post template, that is usually defined somewhere within the active theme.
-It used to be a pain to edit the template that your blog posts use, as you’d have to use PHP, HTML and CSS – not a very ‘WordPressy’ solution.
+It used to be a pain to edit this template, as you’d have to use PHP, HTML and CSS – not a very ‘WordPressy’ solution.

 In fact, I’m actually going to rebuild the single post template our blog uses step by step for you, to show you how easy it is to make simple, well designed templates with Elementor.